 Unlike the Te users (ESTJs, ISTJs, INTJs, ENTJs), Ti users like to see all the pieces of the puzzle before making a move.
 Te users, in contrast, like to move quickly once they have an idea in mind and don’t like deliberating over it very much.
 ISTPs may be impulsive about many things, in fact, they thrive on impulsiveness – however, if you want to get an ISTPs opinion on something or you want them to make a major decision, they’re going to wrestle with multiple perspectives and consider lots of information before giving you an answer.

 ISTPs often keep all their strategizing, their planning, and their thinking inside.
 We don’t see all that.
 We see their actions – not their thought process.
 People with Te (extraverted thinking) show their thought process while Ti users internalize it.
 So what others may see as a “rash decision” may be something that the ISTP has been deliberating about, planning, and considering for some time.
-My ISTP husband often felt frustration with this in his own life.
+ESTPs may also struggle with this problem.
+My ESTP husband often felt frustration with this in his own life.
 People would see his action and deem it impulsive without realizing he had spent an enormous amount of time considering that action first.